qpdf/qpdf/README-maintainer.md

 ## CREATING A RELEASE

+* Until qpdf 13: see also README-maintainer.md from v12.2.0 for
+  additional gpg signing steps.
+This includes signing the releases with gpg.
+Do this before running cosign.
+Also use `git tag -s` instead of `git tag -a`.
+When we deprecate gpg signing, this can be removed.

 * Releases are signed using [cosign](https://docs.sigstore.dev/quickstart/quickstart-cosign/)
   using your GitHub identity.
 If you are creating a release, please